Scale of justice next to a wooden gavel.

 Be ready to give specific real-life examples to prove what you can and can do.
 The judge is looking for reasons to find you lack credibility to make their decision.
 Don’t give them one.

 Numbers don’t lie.
+Winning your case means being specific at every opportunity.
 Put numbers on your physical difficulties to give the ALJ a clear picture of your capabilities and limitations.

-• Occurrence: The ALJ would want to know how many occurrences your symptoms give you problems.
+• Occurrence: The ALJ would want to know how many occurrences of your symptoms cause you problems.
 For example, if you have anxiety, they will want to know how many times you may get panic attacks each month.

 • Duration: If you have to rest “a lot,” say “X hours” instead.
 If you can only stand “for so long,” put a number on how many minutes you can tolerate standing.